aryandubey14/SpotTheDifferenceGame/README.md

 Click on the differences in the images to mark them.
 Each correct click highlights the difference and increases your score.
 Find all the differences to win the game!

+# Technologies Used 💻
+HTML5 for structure
+CSS3 for styling
+JavaScript for game logic
+JSON for configuration

+# Contact 📬
+Created by Aryan Dubey
+Feel free to reach out for suggestions or questions.

+Email: aryan.109841@gmail.com
+GitHub: aryandubey14
+## Enjoy the game! 🎉